ustc-compiler/2017fall-student-teamworks/02-darkroom.md

 Materials collection

+**Updated on 12.23**
+Now we have know the working process of Darkroom, and get to know the background knowledge, the related work and the major technology and strategy in Darkroom.
+We run the example, and test some simple, small dataset in Darkroom to get the direct sense of the function and performance of Darkroom on CPU.
+Besides, we get useful information from the related publication, so that we can see how Darkroom works so fast and the innovation of Darkroom.

 ## TODO List
 * More materials collection for a better understanding
 * Read the source code to get a rough sense of the implementation of Darkroom